 3 The employee-employer relationship is shifting to alternative employment

-Ms Nair warns that alternative employment is a rising trend, with „every company’s value chain“ including not only its own employees “but millions of others including gig workers, contingent workers, part time employees and more.”
+Ms Nair warns that alternative employment is a rising trend. „Every company’s value chain“ includes, she notes, not only its own employees “but millions of others including gig workers, contingent workers, part time employees and more.”
 Companies need to embrace this “outer core,” she says.
-This trend is in part a response to increased human longevity, which requires more flexible working arrangements to allow people to make time for family, reskilling, or a personal passion.
+This trend is in part a response to increased human longevity.
+This demographic trend requires more flexible working arrangements to allow people to make time for family, reskilling, or a personal passion.

 “Jobs become redundant from time to time but people do not need to”, concludes Ms Nair, warning that companies themselves have a responsibility to generate and sustain employability.
 Thus, her comments directly echo the results from the Manpower Group poll, pointing to a view of the future where there will be more work – for both humans and the machines.